 Architectural historian; curator of Sir John Sloan's Museum; co-founder of the Wren Society.
 Bolton was the son of Thomas Bolton (1819-1895), a lawyer, and Emily Wildman (1831-1906).
 He attended Haileybury College before entering University College, London, in 1882.
 In 1884 he apprenticed to the architect Sir Robert W. Edis (1839-1927), continuing to study architecture at the Architectural Association between 1885 and 1888.
 He formed his own private practice in 1890 designing minor works and some county home estates and gardens.

 Second director of the National Gallery, London, and artist.
+He was born in the vicinity of Oxford, UK.
 Boxall was the son of Thomas Boxall, a civil servant in the tax office.
 After attending Abingdon grammar school he entered the Royal Academy Schools in 1819.
 He traveled to Italy several times, beginning in 1827-8, 1833-6, and 1845 to study the masterworks of art.

 Architectural historian of the Gothic in England, topographer; earlier serious scholar of medieval architecture.
+He was born in Kingston St. Michael, Wiltshire, UK, near Chippenham.
 Britton's parents were Henry Britton, who worked as a farmer, baker, and village shopkeeper, and Anne Hillier (Britton).
 After his mother's death, Britton left school with only a remedial education to assist his father's business.
 He moved from Wiltshire to London in 1787 working at the Jerusalem tavern, Clerkenwell, but studying in his off hours.
-In 1789 he met Edward Wedlake Brayley (1773-1854) at a bookshop who hired him to assist in book publication.

 Curator of the Cook Collection, Doughty House and Flemish art scholar.
 Brockwell was the son of the Reverend Cannon J. C. Brockwell of Sheffield Cathedral.
 He was educated at St. Paul's Cathedral Choir School and Hurstpierpoint (preparatory school).
 He traveled widely in Europe, after which he secured a position with Charles Holroyd, Director of the National Gallery, rewriting official catalog entries.
 He also wrote a book for the Board of Trustees on the NGA's Lewis bequest.